aditya-v-kallappa/FInCFlow/README.md

 `conda env create -f conda_environment.yml`

 #### Install snf package
 Install the snf package locally for development.
-This allows you to run experiments with the `snf` command.
+This allows you to run experiments with the `fastflow` command.
 At the root of the project directory run:
 `pip install -e .`

-Note that this package requires Ninja to build the C++ extensions required to efficiently compute the Fast Flow gradient, however this should be installed automatically with pytorch or
+Note that this package requires Ninja to build the C++ extensions required to efficiently compute the Fast-Flow gradient, however this should be installed automatically with pytorch or

 `pip install Ninja`